-I recently had an opportunity to lead several UX strategy and UX audit projects for one of the world's largest healthcare companies, so I wanted to share some of my findings and insights on the state of UX in the healthcare and pharmaceuticals industries, as well as offer best UX practices.
+I recently had an opportunity to lead several UX strategy and UX audit for one of the world's largest healthcare companies, so I wanted to share some of my findings and insights on the state of UX in healthcare website design in pharma and healthcare industry, as well as offer best UX practices.

 The enormity of UX challenges in healthcare cannot be overstated.
 From the complexities of EMRs (electronic medical records) and legacy fragmented, disjointed systems, to regulation and lack of basic patient education and poor user adoption.
 In healthcare UX, the stakes are already high.
 With the COVID-19 crisis, even the smallest of UX issues in could translate into serious health risks; like the infamous case of accidentally sending an Ebola patient home because of a user error.

-With the mobilization triggered by the Corona Virus, there is no shortage of innovation happening in the industry right now: wearables, data visualization, virtual and augmented reality, artificial intelligence, and so forth.
-But are we translating these technologies into better care for patients?
+With the mobilization triggered by the COVID-19 pandemic, there is no shortage of innovation happening in the industry right now: wearables, data visualization, virtual and augmented reality, artificial intelligence, and so forth.
+But are we translating these technologies into better patient experience and ultimately better care for patients?
 After all, it is not about the technology, it's about how technology is used.
 "Used" is the keyword here: it all comes down to the user experience.

 Empathy is the holy grail of healthcare UX

 When it comes to improving user experience on healthcare websites, we must always begin with genuine empathy and concern for the patient.
+Navigating a new diagnosis and dealing with physical and mental health challenges can be draining for patients and their families.
 Empathy is the core of patient centricity.
 It is the Holy Grail in healthcare UX.

 We define empathy as the experience of understanding another person's thoughts, feelings and situation from their point of view, rather than from one's own.
 Research suggests it is possible to boost the capacity for empathetic understanding, so we train ourselves to become better at it every day.
 The activities that always best help develop empathetic understanding involve user research: interviewing patients, getting to know their story and the impact their diagnosis has on their lives, as well as user testing; having real patients use your product or service and asking them to think out loud as they are completing basic tasks.